Give Me All Your Luvin': Background

 On December 8, 2011, Minaj tweeted that she was on set with Madonna filming the music video for "Give Me All Your Luvin".
 She also said that Madonna kissed her on the lips, as a gift for her birthday.
 M.I.A. then tweeted about filming the video with Madonna, saying, "Madonna killed it!
 A legend! said she'd have me, I said ill have her too".
 Directed by the team Megaforce—which consists of Léo Berne, Charles Brisgand, Raphaël Rodriguez and Clément Gallet—the video has a football and cheerleader theme, inspired by her then-upcoming Super Bowl halftime performance.
 Rodriguez explained to MTV News that they discussed the song with Solveig and understood that the video should be "about happiness and something really sunny".
 The whole look was also dictated by the fact that Megaforce had never collaborated with Madonna, Minaj and M.I.A., feeling that it was a "different universe" for them.
 The video was shot for over two days in New York, with very strict timings which Megaforce found as challenging.
 Describing the process as like working with the Central Intelligence Agency (CIA), Megaforce told Swiss newspaper 20 minutes that the set was surrounded by police patrol and security guards and mobile phones were not allowed.
 A total budget of US$1.5 million was allotted for the video.
 Some of the sequences in the video was Madonna's idea like one scene featuring her dancing in front of a wall, which Megaforce felt would not go with the main narrative.
 However, the singer insisted on keeping it and by the second day of filming she wrapped up early and left.

 Retouching was applied during post-production where Minaj wanted her body to look like a plastic doll.
-Production for the music video was handled by US based company Bureau and UK based Riff Raff Films.
+Production for the music video was handled by US based company The Directors Bureau and UK based Riff Raff Films.
 Paris based visual effects, animation and motion design studio Mathematic was given the task of adding the graphics on the video.
 A team of 14 artists worked for two weeks in Paris to finish the task, accompanied by Megaforce.
 Different methods used included rotoscoping and keying for creating artificial fireworks and sparkling rain, 3D and 2D backgrounds, set-extensions, buildings, as well as the sky which they created using Autodesk Maya.
 Costumes worn in the video included Adidas uniforms for Minaj and M.I.A. and a retro inspired look for a sequence, wearing white lace dresses reminiscent of Madonna's look in her 20s, as well as Marilyn Monroe.
 Another ensemble for Madonna included a crop top, leopard printed bra and a huge cross across her neck.
 Dress designer for the video was Arianne Phillips with cloths provided by brands like Burberry, Dolce & Gabbana, Bebe, Norma Kamali and jewelry from Swarovski, vintage Yves Saint Laurent, Prada and Eddie Borgo.